miia/dumbledore/doc/5-synthesis.md

 This is done by the create_clock command issued in pareto_2d.tcl (which internally calls set_dont_touch e set_ideal_net, as well as setting the actual timing constraint).

+[4]: ./pareto.pdf "Optimization curve for various parameters of the synthesis"